graphitemaster/redroid/README.md

 A full list of the signals Redroid intercepts and what they do is provided below for reference.

+If for what ever reason the bot won't shutdown you can force an internal error by sending `SIGUSR1`.

 | Signal   | Reason                    | Action                         |
 | -------- | ------------------------- | ------------------------------ |